KavinduChamara/resturant-pos-system/README.md

-Clone the app 'resturant-pos-system' from GitHub
+﻿Clone the app 'resturant-pos-system' from GitHub

-Extract pos.zip and restore the DB backup using MongoDB
+Create a data base named 'pos' using mongo db

+Run seeds file to add seed data to the DB

+cd resturant-pos-system/server
+npm run seed

 To up the front-end